davidvoye/lite-responsive-template/Home.md

 Wiki pages are normal files, with the .md extension.
 You can edit them locally, as well as creating new ones.

 # Style Guide Draft
+Amy's note: I'll probably look back on the examples I've made so far and wince, so if you have any better explanations or examples, that would be great.
+I'm sure once we stumble upon actual examples as we're working those would be better replacements:

 ## Presentation-free Markup